 Leanne is a mostly self- taught home practitioner of Ashtanga Vinyasa Yoga who over the years has welcomed in the experience and knowledge of studies, other styles and teachers.
 This along with many of the lessons learnt through the practise process over time have shaped and evolved her very own practise into something that is unique, adaptable, understanding and incredibly personal and intimate.

-Her practise has gone through many different phases and brought up many changes and transformations, not physically, that too, but emotionally and spiritually.
-Through her own personal practise she experienced that which the words, stories and techniques do their best to explain, or keep secret within the older texts.
+Her practise has gone through many different phases and brought up many changes and transformations, physically, emotionally and spiritually.
+She came to experience that which the words, stories and techniques do their best to explain, or in contrast keep secret within the older texts.
 She believes that only through a personal practise can this occur, yoga is not easily gifted, bought or learned, it must be felt for oneself.

 As a lone practitioner Leanne has had to do her research to answer both small and great questions, hoe does this pose actually work?
 What is this transcendental feeling?
 She closely follows the work of her peers and elders for inspiration, guidance and spiritual moral support.
 Of these teachers the work of David Garrigues has been very important, through him she became passionate and knowledgeable of the energetic work of the practise, which is both dynamic and subtle, philosophy and scripture, and how it all relates to us now in the world.
 This deeper energy, somewhat esoteric and tantric field of hatha yoga is also conveyed throught the work of teachers like John Scott and Ty Landrum.